 The Miramax chief may have said just that.

-But is Ashley Judd right?
-Maybe.
-Perhaps Weinstein desired her, and the wound of her rejection manifested a nefarious plot to hit her career in the kneecaps, the proverbial baseball bat being swung in homage to Harvey and brother Bob’s reputation as low-rent Tinseltown gangsters.
+Perhaps Weinstein desired her, and the wound of her rejection manifested a move to kneecap her career, the proverbial baseball bat being swung in homage to Harvey and brother Bob’s reputation as Tinseltown gangsters.

 According to her 2012 memoir, the pain of her life’s circumstances has stimulated her focus on humanitarian work around the earth.
 In an article she wrote for Oprah.com, she shone bright as compassionate aid-worker, the noted global ambassador for health organization Population Services International since 2002 (and board member from 2004 to 2013).

-Harvey Weinstein is a monster.
-What’s more, he is a weirdo.
-Who wants to be watched while they shower?
+If the stories abounding are true, Harvey Weinstein clearly abused of his power.
+And in very strange ways — who wants to be watched while they shower?
 Who ejaculates into a potted plant for kicks?
 Welcome to Hollywood.
-And Los Angeles.
-I know, because it’s where I live.
 The land of the strange.
 And by all reports as of late, an epicenter of sexual harassment.

 Ashley Judd may well have been a victim of that oppressive system.